Catrionamcd/ViewsIt-Site/README.md

 3. Create an account by entering your email address and a password
 4. Activate the account through the authentication email sent to your email account
 5. Click the new button and select create a new app from the dropdown menu
-6. Enter a name for the application which must be unique, in this case the app name is adventures-of-alice
+6. Enter a name for the application which must be unique, in this case the app name is called views-it.
 7. Select a region, in this case Europe
 8. Click create app
+## Attach the POstgreSQL databae
+1. Click on the resources tab on the horizontal menu bar to add a database
+2. In the add-ons box search for Postgres
+3. Add Heroku Postgres to the project
 ## Heroku settings
 1. From the horizontal menu bar select 'Settings'.
-2. In the buildpacks section, where further necessary dependencies are installed, click 'add buildpack'.
-Select 'Python' first and click 'save changes'.
-Next click 'node.js' and then click 'save changes' again.
-The 'Python' buildpack must be above the 'node.js' buildpack'.
-They can be clicked on and dragged to change the order if necessary.
+2. Click on Reveal Config Vars,  this gives us our database url, the connection to our database.
+3. Make sure you have your secret key added
+4. Make sure the Cloudinary Url is added
+5. Tke out any temporary environment variables, such as DISABLE_COLLECT_STATIC.

 ### Deployment
 1. In the top menu bar select 'Deploy'.
 2. In the 'Deployment method' section select 'Github' and click the connect to Github button to confirm.